Sarthak1911/boiler_plate_node_express_babel/README.md

 5. In one cmd transpile using `npm run dev`
 6. In another cmd traverse to dist folder and run `nodemon bundle.js`

-# TIPS
+## TIPS

-## Run with `npm run dev` to run as development build
+Run with `npm run dev` to run as development build

-## Run with `npm run prod` to run as production build
+Run with `npm run prod` to run as production build

-## Run `nodemon bundle.js` for auto reloading after transpiling
+Run `nodemon bundle.js` for auto reloading after transpiling

-## Copy contents of webpack.config and package.json file as bolier plate to create node apps with babel
+Copy contents of webpack.config and package.json file as bolier plate to create node apps with babel

-## Change package.json accroding to the project
+Change package.json accroding to the project

+Configure API settings like port, mail server, usernames, passwords in config files under dist/config folder

-# Notes
+## Notes

-## This project stores error logs on a daily basis
+This project stores error logs on a daily basis

-## Contents of .gitignore : node_modules and logs
+Contents of .gitignore : node_modules and logs

-## Running `npm run prod` will minify bundle.js
+Running `npm run prod` will minify bundle.js